AIA's Commitment to Sustainability

 • Provide Assurance on Sustainability Information – SMPs sometimes provide audit and other forms of assurance on financial information and reports of clients.
 Going forward, SMPs can expect an increasing number of clients to seek assurance on their sustainability information and reports.

-Guidance for SMPs on Sustainability Reporting
+guidance for SMPs on sustainability reporting

 Sustainable Economy: Winners in the New Economy